SHREVEPORT CATASTROPHIC INJURY ATTORNEY

 Catastrophic Injury vs Personal Injury

 Injuries that lead to court settlements are not uncommon.
 Many cases involve some form of damages meant to compensate a victim for an injury.
 What makes a catastrophic injury case unique is the scope in which the injury affects the victim and their family.
 A catastrophic injury is an injury considered to have far-reaching and life-long ramifications.
-Whereas a personal injury is largely considered a circumstance that can be corrected over time and overcome, a catastrophic injury follows the victim for the remainder of their life.
+Whereas a Shreveport personal injury claim is largely considered a circumstance that can be corrected over time and overcome, a catastrophic injury follows the victim for the remainder of their life.

 Catastrophic Injury Settlements

 Due to the extreme nature of the injury, settlements related to catastrophic injury settlements trend higher than other injury settlements.
 The idea behind the larger settlements is to provide for a person after they have been impacted and are unable to live their life normally.
 Since no amount of money will be able to correct the injury and return the injured party to their previous way of life, a settlement ensures as much of the new and additional burdens created by the injury are alleviated.
 Because of this fact, catastrophic injury cases often go to trial where the defense can attempt to utilize extensive resources in order to generate the most favorable outcome for their position.
-Without a pre-trial settlement, the ultimate amount of damages awarded can be dependent upon the judgement of a jury or judge.
+Without a pre-trial settlement, the ultimate amount of damages awarded can be dependent upon the judgment of a jury or judge.

 Catastrophic Injury Impacts

-Outside of the life-changing circumstances for the victim of a catastrophic injury, a major accident creates a wide ripple effect .
+Outside of the life-changing circumstances for the victim of a catastrophic injury, a major accident creates a wide ripple effect.

 Even the process of determining fault for a catastrophic injury is one fraught with tension and major implications.
 Insurance companies will fight tooth and nail to prevent themselves from any additional liability.
 They have been known to go to extreme lengths to avoid granting a large settlement.
 Insurance companies bring in their own teams of medical professionals to offer “expert” opinions, further muddying the waters during the determination of liability.

-If a catastrophic injury occurs due to the negligence from someone in a professional capacity, that party has a vested interest in deflection.
-The loss of professional license or earning potential is a strong motivating factor for individuals looking to absolve themselves of liability.
+If a catastrophic injury occurs due to negligence from someone in a professional capacity, that party has a vested interest in deflection.
+The loss of a professional license or earning potential is a strong motivating factor for individuals looking to absolve themselves of liability.

 Compensation for Catastrophic Injuries